 -Roman Catholic Churches contain stone altars in which the sacrifice of the Mass is conducted by the parish priest.
 It is maintained that the communion elements are miraculously changed into the body and blood of Jesus Christ at the words of consecration.
-The altar is considered the central aspect of the church building or point of focus for worshipers.
-It is said to be made holy in the presence of Christ as the bread and wine becomes Him.
+The altar is considered the central aspect of the assembly.
+It is the point of focus for worshipers.
+The altar is said to be made holy in the presence of Christ as the bread and wine becomes Him.

 Wayne Meeks, in his essay titled Social and Ecclesial Life of the Earliest Christians, notes: